-After Crow and the other human leaders were seated and their escorts were settled at nearby tables where they could keep a watchful eye on their respective leaders, a Zaltaen male appeared in another doorway just to the right of the raised dais at the back of the room.
+After Crow and the other human leaders were seated and their escorts were settled at nearby tables where they could keep a watchful eye on their respective leaders, a Zaltaen male appeared in another doorway just to the right of the raised platform at the back of the room.
 He was dressed in tasteful, yet ornately colored garb.
 “The Queen of Zalta!” he called out, his voice clearly ringing out over the throne room.
 After he’d finished four more of the Queen’s Own entered the throne room, forming a protective cordon around the queen.

-The pomp and circumstance continued as a woman who appeared to be no older than thirty Terran years old walked down a set of stairs from which Crow could only surmise was her royal chamber.
+The pomp and circumstance continued as a woman who appeared to be no older than twenty-five Terran years old walked down a set of stairs from which Crow could only surmise was her royal chamber.
 As Crow observed her, she moved with such grace that it seemed like she didn’t walk but so much as float across the floor.
 She appeared to move with the grace of a professional ballroom dancer.
 She held her head high yet at the same time she didn’t seem like she was overly pompous.
 She soon came to a stop and the servant that introduced her took hold of her cloak and took it off her shoulders.
 As he did the queen seemed almost relieved to be rid of such an anachronistic garment.
 Bereft of the cloak the queen was dressed in a very well-decorated flowing robe that hid all of her features.

 The queen raised her arms and lowered them to tell everyone at table to sit.
 Meanwhile Crow looked about the room as she saw that all the queen’s servants and guards knelt before her.
 The queen looked to each of them and nodded her head.
 “Please, rise!”
 They all rose from the knelt position and lowered their heads in reverence.
 With a small smile on her lips she surely turned thousands of years of tradition on its ear when she followed up with, “One of these days I’ll break you of all this bowing and scraping.
 Seriously, enough is enough.”
 Crow and the other human leaders gaped at the Zaltaen queen who merely kept the small smile on her lips and shrugged at them.